Azerbaijan`s Defense Ministry: Armenian armed units violated ceasefire 20 times

 AzerTAg.az

 Azerbaijan`s Defense Ministry has said the Armenian armed forces continue to violate the ceasefire regime.
-“Military units of the armed forces of Armenia violated ceasefire 20 times throughout the day in various direction of the front, using sniper rifles,” the ministry said in a statement.
+“Military units of the armed forces of Armenia violated ceasefire 20 times throughout the day in various direction of the front, using large-caliber machine guns,” the ministry said in a statement.

-“The positions of the Azerbaijan Army were also fired from positions of Armenian military units located near the occupied Taghibeyli, Shikhlar villages of Aghdam region, Gorgan, Horadiz villages of Fizuli region, as well as from positions located on nameless hills in Tartar, Aghdam and Khojavand regions,” the ministry added.
+“The positions of the Azerbaijan Army were also fired from positions of Armenian military units located near the occupied Goyarkh village of Tartar region, Javahirli village of Aghdam region, Kuropatkino village of Khojavend region, Nuzgar village of Jabrayil region, as well as from positions located on nameless hills in Tartar, Aghdam and Khojavend regions,” the ministry added.

 Text contains orthographic mistake